 A low credit score makes lenders wary to lend you money, making it more difficult to access credit.
 Still, you might get approved for a loan, albeit with a higher interest rate.

 So, how high does your credit score need to be for an A+?
-Depends on the credit bureau you ask.
+It depends on the credit bureau you ask.
 Equifax deems a good credit score to be between 660 to 724.
 Here are some other ranges to help you assess your score:

 -